-All SoE PhD students who are in good standing relative to their PhD program requirements should be funded to the department’s 20-hour RA level (which provides full payment of tuition and a salary/stipend consistent with the SOE-recommended minimum stipend).
-Arranging for this funding is the responsibility of the department and the faculty PhD advisor and can include fellowships, research assistantships, training grants, and teaching assistantships.
+All SoE PhD students who are in good standing relative to their PhD program requirements should be funded to the department’s PhD standard.
+In all departments, this is at least equivalent to Stanford’s 20-hour-RA salary plus tuition to cover the department’s required enrollment (summer enrollment requirements vary by department).
+Arranging for this funding is the responsibility of the department and the faculty PhD advisor, and can include fellowships, research assistantships, training grants and teaching assistantships.

 Often, our PhD students apply for and may receive individual fellowships which can reduce the department’s or advisor’s cost of funding.
 In these cases, the guarantee of funding to the student will include the fellowship award and additional support from the department/advisor to reach the department-standard level.
 For educational purposes, departments and advisors may encourage their students to apply for such fellowships and provide resources to strengthen their applications; however, no department or faculty member may require students to obtain external individual funding or to “self-fund” as a condition of admission, entry to or continuation in the Ph.D.